Kevinpgalligan/ka/README.md

 ### Currency
 The unit system also incorporates currencies.
 They exist in an 8th dimension: the dimension of cold, hard cash.
 Currencies can be referenced using their [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217#List_of_ISO_4217_currency_codes) code names (like eur and gbp).
 Special symbols are provided for some currencies: € for eur, $ for usd, $ for gbp, and ¥ for jpy.
 Currencies can also be referenced by longer names (e.g. "mexicanpeso"), but these are verbose and subject to change.

 A pre-scraped database of currencies and exchange rates are shipped with Ka, which are current as of December 23rd, 2024.
-To re-scrape this data, run `ka --scrape-currency-to /path/to/file`, and then move the resulting file to `~/.config/ka/currency` - at least, that's the default path, but you can change it with the `currency-path` configuration parameter.
+To re-scrape this data, run `ka --scrape-currency-to /path/to/file`, and then move the resulting file to `~/.config/ka/currency` (or, on Windows, `%userprofile%\AppData\Local\ka\currency`) - at least, that's the default path, but you can change it with the `currency-path` configuration parameter.

 Another configuration parameter is `base-currency`, which is set to `eur` (the ISO-4217 code name of the Euro) by default.
 All cash amounts are represented in the base currency, so `1 usd` will automatically be converted to `0.961345 eur` (or whatever).